Ne-Jai Tucker: Club career

-Southport

 In July 2025, Tucker returned to England, joining National League North club Southport on an initial one-year deal having impressed the club's management whilst on trial.

+On 17 July 2026, Tucker agreed to join newly-promoted National League South side, Walton & Hersham following his departure from Southport.

 International career

 Tucker is a Bermuda international.
 He represented the Bermuda national under-20 football team in 2020 CONCACAF U-20 Championship qualifying matches.
 He scored for Bermuda U23s at the 2023 Island Games, held in Guernsey.

 He made his senior debut for Bermuda on 12 September 2023 in the CONCACAF Nations League against Saint Vincent and the Grenadines national football team.
-He scored his first and only International goal on 17 November 2023 against Saint Vincent and the Grenadines national football team.
+He scored his first international goal on 17 November 2023 against Saint Vincent and the Grenadines national football team.